There’s no doubt that Grand Rapids is known for its award-winning craft beer.

 Cedar Springs Brewing Co.’s Kusterer Original Weißbier

 Multiple Kusterer beers have won awards, including the Original Weißbier, which won a Great American Beer Festival medal for German Wheat Beer in 2016 and a 2017 London World Beer Award.
+Cedar Springs announced a Grand Rapids tasting room, also named Kusterer.
+It’s expected to open sometime in 2020 on the West Side.

 Did You Know: Rockford Brewing Co. is also known as a live music and artist venue.